About the Tour du Queyras

 Show more

-The Tour du Queyras, also known as the GR58, is an ideal trek for long-distance hikers who seek a more serene mountain experience than the more famous hiking trails in France like the Tour du Mont Blanc.
-The Queyras Valley, a small gem in the French Hautes-Alpes on the Italian border, is a beautiful regional natural park.
+The Tour du Queyras, also known as the GR58, is a good choice if you’re a long-distance hiker and want a quieter mountain experience than the more famous hiking trails in France like the Tour du Mont Blanc.
+The Queyras Valley is a small gem in the French Hautes-Alpes on the Italian border and a beautiful regional natural park.

 Editor